mauriciojost/botino-arduino/HYPOTHESYS.md

 ## What we know

+- All http fail!!!!!!!!
+1st priority!
+Probably related to the issue!!!
 - Using -1 as log level makes the system crash
 - Using frequent propsync fires it